sinhnguyen1411/hidden-gems-be-mvc/README.md

 This backend exposes a compact REST API for the Hidden Gems app.
 This guide is tailored for frontend engineers: quick setup, conventions, endpoints grouped by screens, sample requests/responses, and direct code pointers.

 ## Changelog
+- 2025-09-04: Wallet deposits (demo) and Advertising requests with admin approval.
+New endpoints documented below.
 - 2025-09-01: Introduced specialized requests (`JsonRequest`, `FormRequest`) and unified JSON responses via `JsonResponse`.
 All endpoints consistently return JSON with accurate HTTP status codes.
 CORS now includes the CSRF header when enabled.

 ## Quick Start